-Brescia University originated in 1925 with the Mount Saint Joseph Junior College for Women in Maple Mount, Kentucky.
+Brescia University originated in 1925 with Mount Saint Joseph Junior College for Women, founded and staffed by the Ursuline Sisters at a location about 15 miles west of Owensboro, Kentucky.
 Between 1925 and 1950, coeducational extension courses offered in Owensboro by the Ursuline Sisters of Mount Saint Joseph led to the creation of a second campus.
-After 1949, the two campuses were consolidated at the present site of Brescia University.
-In 1950, the newly founded Brescia College began operating as a four-year coeducational college and in 1998 became Brescia University, an independently supported Catholic coeducational institution offering both undergraduate and graduate degrees.
+In 1950, both campuses were merged and the newly founded Brescia College began operating as a four-year coeducational college in Owensboro.
+In 1964 the Ursuline Sisters of Mount Saint Joseph granted autonomy to Brescia College, and since then ownership and operational control of the University belong to an independent Board of Trustees.
+While the Ursuline Sisters continue to sponsor Brescia in terms of its mission and in other ways, Brescia College is governed solely by the Board of Trustees.
+In 1998 the college became Brescia University, an independently supported Catholic coeducational institution offering both undergraduate and graduate degrees.